SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 #### Hints

-Before creating a function, which prints numbers on a single line with initial and final value, we must read the input from the console.
+Before creating a function which prints numbers on a single line with initial and final value, we must read the input from the console.
 Next, we choose a meaningful name for our function which shortly describes its purpose.
 This might be **`print_line`** and we can now build it:

 ![](/assets/chapter-10-images/08.Print-triangle-01.png)

-Looking at the problems regarding console drawing we remember that it is a good practice to **divide the completion of the figure** in several steps.
+Looking at the problems regarding console drawing, we remember that it is a good practice to **divide the completion of the figure** in several steps.
 We can simplify the problem by dividing the triangle to three sections – upper, mid, and lower segment.

 Our next step will be to print the **upper segment** of the triangle’s body: